BasedLinux/bsd/doc/manual/source/language/builtins-prefix.md

 # Built-ins

-This section lists the values and functions built into the Nix language evaluator.
+This section lists the values and functions built into the Bsd language evaluator.
 All built-ins are available through the global [`builtins`](#builtins-builtins) constant.

 Some built-ins are also exposed directly in the global scope: